Hover over images for detail:

 Tree-of-heaven shoot with exposed lateral root

-Removing the two outer layers of bark without touching the inner wood where the xylem channels persist disrupts the phloem, thus depriving the roots of nourishment from the top down.
+Removing the two outer layers of bark without touching the inner wood where the xylem channels flow, shuts down the outer phloem, depriving the roots of nourishment.
 Because suckers will grow in any space that is not properly debarked, there can be no gap.

-Suckers that may occur generally snap off the tree or pull easily from beneath the ground as the tree and root dies.
-We allowed the dying trees and stumps to desiccate until they fall with a good push.
+Suckers that may occur generally snap off the tree or pull easily from beneath the ground as the tree and roots die.
+We allowed the dying trees and stumps to desiccate until they dropped with a good push.
 While a small, dead tree may not do much harm when it falls, larger trees could crush a fence, other trees, or even a dwelling.
 In such a case, hire a professional arborist who is experienced with removing large, invasive trees.

 Brush pile of debarked saplings